 Three years ago this month, on 25th April 2018, GAMSTOP was launched.
 GAMSTOP lets you put controls in place to restrict your online gambling activities.
 For players within the United Kingdom, GAMSTOP is one of the most useful outlets, allowing any players to self exclude for a period of up to 5 years.
-By using the GAMSTOP service, players will not be able to log into any of their online accounts, and will not be permitted to open any new accounts, as it is compulsory for Casinos to be regulated by the United Kingdom Gambling Commission, and by extension must be part of the GAMSTOP Self Exclusion Scheme.
+By using the GAMSTOP service, players will not be able to log into any of their online accounts, and will not be permitted to open any new accounts, as it is compulsory for Casinos regulated by the United Kingdom Gambling Commission to be part of the GAMSTOP Self Exclusion Scheme.
 This means that any Casino regulated by the UKGC will not allow any player on GAMSTOP to open or use any account.

 Is It Free?

 It is free to register on GAMSTOP no matter how long the period of self exclusion you choose is.
 Further Support is available for free, including a list of useful resources.
 At the end of the self exclusion period, players can extend their exclusion, and this is also at no cost.

 How Do I Register to GAMSTOP?